ianvcaldas/chol-dictionary/README.md

 ## Ortography update

-We use simple replacement rules that are codified in the file `conversion_rules.txt`.
+Ortography update is done by a series of regular expression string replacements.
+All replacements are done according to the file `conversion_rules.txt`.

+The script loops through the entire dictionary source file in MDF format, and if the current line represents a field in Ch'ol, the ortography for the entry is updated.
+If it represents any other kind of field, the ortography is left alone.
+The output of the ortography update is another file in MDF format.

 ## Realphabetization

-* Realphabetization bugs:
+After we've produced a new file in MDF format, the order of entries might not be alphabetical anymore due to the ortography changes.
+To correct this, we do this "realphabetization".
+This part of the script reorders entries based on standard alphabetical order and prints a new source in MDF format.

+### Known bugs with realphabetization

+Some words have multiple numbered entries indexed by the MDF field `\hm`.
+After realphabetization, these entries might stop being in the right order.
+We believe only the following entries, in the Ch'ol to Spanish dictionary, are
-    * Entries (1) and (2) out of order: joch', ñak, wersa, \*wuty, yolokña
+affected: joch', ñak, wersa, \*wuty, and yolokña.

 ## Conversion to LaTeX

-The source is converted into LaTeX for ease of compilation and typesetting.
+The last part of the script converts the source into LaTeX for ease of compilation and typesetting.
 The file `latex_header.tex` includes all the formatting and typesetting code and is automatically added to the dictionary when the script `make_dictionary.py` is run.
 In order to change the LaTeX formatting, one would need to change `latex_header.py`, then re-run `make_dictionary.py` to generate a new `.tex` file, then compile that file using any LaTeX compiler.

 ## License